ConnorBaker/cuda-redist-find-features/README.md

 ## Roadmap

-- \[ \] Introduce a command to produce a JSON file containing a map of lib sonames to their corresponding package names.
-  - We can use this to implement a command which automatically generates information required for overrides / dependencies.
-  - It must be a separate command because we want our JSON file to exist independently of the manifests.
+- \[ \] Improve dependency resolution by being less strict with versions.
 - \[ \] Further documentation.
 - \[ \] Test cases.

 ## Overview

-This package provides a script which finds the outputs of the redistributable packages NVIDIA provides for CUDA.
+This package provides a script which finds the "features" of the redistributable packages NVIDIA provides for CUDA.
 It does this by using `redistrib_*.json` manifests from <https://developer.download.nvidia.com/compute/cuda/redist/> (and similar) and doing the following for each package:

 1. Use `nix store prefetch-file` to download a package archive to the Nix store.